harvesthill/reddit-wiki-archive/steroids/bloodwork/list.md

 You can also use [TeleTest](https://teletest.ca/)! /u/miketeletest notes:

-&gt; TeleTest has a panel specifically for PED users that checks all the relevant hormones and biomarkers, and includes a followup consultation with our physicians to review results.
+> TeleTest has a panel specifically for PED users that checks all the relevant hormones and biomarkers, and includes a followup consultation with our physicians to review results.
 Our service allows patients to order the panel from their phone and arrange lab work that same day usually which could be a better alternative to walk-in clinics or waiting on family doctors.
 We want to make the process of getting bloodwork easy so people can utilize AAS as safely as possible.

 [Link to their male PED user's panel](https://teletest.ca/app/care/mens-health/)